EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Evaluation

-\textbf{Step 1.2: Telecommuting Policy.} The experts would like to identify the high-frequency visited workplaces for the purpose of imposing the telecommuting policy.
-Using the telecommuting view, the experts got the heat map of workplaces.
-They found that the central part of Tokyo are the most frequented workplaces compared with other areas, which is consistent with their prior knowledge.
-Thus, they tried to implement a ``strict'' telecommuting policy in the central part of Tokyo (Fig.\ref{fig:casestudy}-B1), which is specifying the percentage of working of home people in this area as 90\% from the first day of simulation (working remotely is not possible for all occupations).
-Fig.\ref{fig:casestudy}-B2 shows the result, they found that such a ``strict'' policy has only a slight effect.
-Therefore, keeping the other settings not change, they expanded the telecommuting area to the whole Tokyo and whole Greater Tokyo Area, respectively.
-However, the efforts are still less effective, as shown in Fig.\ref{fig:casestudy}-B3.
-Based on the results, the experts concluded that: \textit{``The reason why the policy is not so effective may be that the extreme telecommuting pushed more people stay at home, but these people are still free to move around on non-working days, thus leading to the increased clustering of household cases.''} The latest research \cite{prem2020effect} corroborates our conclusions.
+\textbf{Telecommuting Policy [Fig. \ref{fig:casestudy}-B].} The experts wanted to identify high-frequency workplaces for the purpose of imposing the telecommuting policy.
+Using the telecommuting view, they obtained a heatmap of the workplaces.
+They found that the central part of Tokyo is the most frequented workplace compared to other areas.
+Thus, they tried to implement a ``strict'' telecommuting policy (B1), which specifies the percentage of working from home people in this area as 90\% from the first day of simulation (working remotely is not possible for all occupations).
+They found that such a ``strict'' policy has only a slight effect (B2).
+Therefore, keeping the other settings unchanged, they expanded the telecommuting area to Tokyo and the entire Greater Tokyo Area.
+However, these efforts were still not effective enough (B3).
+An infection hotspot view of the results answered their doubts (B4), where they observed a shift of the hotspots from the central Tokyo area (B4) to the residential areas in Tokyo (B5).
+Based on the results, they concluded that: \textit{``The reason of the poor effect may be that the extreme telecommuting pushes more people to stay at home, but they are still free to move around on non-working days, thus leading to the increased clustering of household cases.''} The latest research \cite{prem2020effect} and news \cite{teleriskpush} corroborate the conclusions.

-\textbf{Step 1.3: Screening Policy.} The experts would like to determine the appropriate screening points to impose the screening policy.
-The experts first opened the screening view and got the POI distribution on the map.
-They found that the central part of Tokyo is the densest area of the POI distribution compared with surrounding areas.
-Thus, they preliminarily tried to set up screening points in the central part of Tokyo.
-They set up three groups of screening points at the places with denser entertainment venues, stores (i.e., supermarkets\&shopping malls), and public places, respectively, as shown in Fig.\ref{fig:casestudy}-C1-a, C2-a, C3-a.
-The spatial distribution of restaurants covers almost the entire central Tokyo area tightly, and that of subway\&bus stations is too sparse.
-Thus the experts did not choose them as references.